procf/procf.github.io/README.md

-# Rheoinformatic
+## Rheoinformatic

 **The Website for the Physics and Rheology of Complex Fluids (PRO-CF) Research Group**

 Our lab website draws heavily on the template created by the [Greene Lab](https://github.com/greenelab/lab-website-template) and it's implementation in the [White Lab](https://github.com/QuantMarineEcoLab/quantmarineecolab.github.io).

 The text is mostly written in markdown.
+For tutorials on how to update/modify information, see the Documentation Wiki below:

 ## Documentation